Cognition-inspired homeostasis can balance conflicting needs in robots: Implementing Cognitive Homeostasis

-The \cah{} architecture enables the robot to adapt to its environment through the use of a CMM.
-The CMM associates large changes in internal sensors with large changes in external sensors.
+The \cah{} system enables the robot to adapt to its environment through the use of the \ii{}'s CMM.
+The CMM associates large changes in internal sensor values with large changes in external sensor values.
 For example, if the robot discovers a charging station under a green lamp, the CMM will associate green light with charging.
-While, in principle, the \cah{} architecture is able to adapt on-line, this functionality is disabled in all experiments presented in this paper.
+While, in principle, the \cah{} system is able to adapt on-line, this functionality is disabled in all experiments presented in this paper.
 This ensures that any variation between test and control cases are only due to swapping out the \cdm{}.
-This section aims to demonstrate that a robot running the \cah{} architecture can learn from its experience in an environment, and put it into practice in a simulated environment ahead of being used in real robot experiments.
+This section aims to demonstrate that a robot running the \cah{} system can learn from its experience in an environment, and put it into practice in a simulated environment ahead of being used in real robot experiments.

-The simulation is shown in fig.~\ref{fig:cah:simulator}.
-This simulation is constructed in NetLogo~\citep{wilensky_netlogosimulator} and has the entire \cah{} architecture implemented.
-The signals provided by the \cdm{} to the rest of the architecture, however, are provided using switches on the simulator interface.
-The simulation consists of a single, zero-mass agent that roams around a simple environment of different light gradients.
-In place of the \cdm{}, we provide a mechanism for signalling that the agent has a certain need.
+The simulation of our robot is shown in fig.~\ref{fig:cah:simulator}.
+This simulation is constructed in NetLogo~\citep{wilensky_netlogosimulator} and has the entire \cah{} system implemented.
+The signals provided by the \cdm{} to the rest of the system, however, are provided using switches on the simulator interface.
+The simulation consists of a single, zero-mass robot (a high-level representation of the real robot running \cah{}) that roams around a simple environment with different coloured lights (red and green, in this case).
+In place of the \cdm{}, we provide a mechanism for signalling that the robot has a certain need.
 This `need' is usually provided by the decision-making ability of the \cdm{}.
-By signalling that the agent has a certain need, the \cah{} architecture provides a mechanism for the agent to find the corresponding part of the environment.
-For example, `needs charge' recalls the appropriate colour of light from the CMM and searches for that colour in order to recharge.\footnote{we don't provide the literal term `needs charge' to the \cah{} architecture, the system instead provides a signal that indicates it is running low on charge.}
+By signalling that the robot has a certain need, the \cah{} system provides a mechanism for the robot to find the corresponding part of the environment.
+For example, `needs charge' recalls the appropriate colour of light from the CMM and searches for that colour in order to recharge.\footnote{we don't provide the literal term `needs charge' to the \cah{} system, the system instead provides a signal that indicates it is running low on charge.}

-\paragraph{Simulated training} The agent roams around the simulated environment during its training phase, learning about the environment.
+\paragraph{Simulated training} The simulated robot roams around the environment during its training phase, learning about the environment.
 Once this has been completed the system is ready to be tested.
-In this case, if the training is successful, the agent should head towards the green light when the `needs charge' motive is switched on.
+In this case, if the training is successful, the robot should head towards the green light when the `needs charge' motive is switched on.